andrewatts85/wp-notes/how-to-create-custom-queries.md

 ## wp_reset_postdata()

 After you've created your custom query and used it in a while loop, right after that while loop ends, you must get in the habit of calling `wp_reset_postdata()`.
 This will reset WordPress data and global variables back to normal.
-It's not 100% necessary but should it be done anyway.
+It's not 100% necessary but should be done anyway.

 ```php
 <?php